pohara60/cross_number/lib/instruction/README.md

 -   The Values are distinct
 -   The puzzle is ambiguous!
 The ambiguity is resolved by guessing a phrase that is formed from the last digits of the Down clues "Reverse Across Entries"
 -   This disambiguates the Down clues, and leads to a puzzle with two solutions
--   Reversing the Across Entries and fixing the reulting entries results in another valid solution
+-   Reversing the Across Entries and fixing the resulting entries results in another valid solution

 ## Lessons Learned